nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

     self.config_bind.update_in_view(self.model)
 ```

 We\'ve seen how to create a BindingInterface, add a new binding, and how to perform updates.
-We also need to connect our view component to the Communicator.
+We also need to connect our View components to the Communicators.
 The Communicator class has a `connect` method.
-This method accepts a connector object.
+This method accepts a callable object or a string.
 In the example below, we connect to the `config_bind` Communicator object that was created in our ViewModel.
-We\'re passing in a string as our connector object, but we could pass in a callable object instead. !!!!!!THIS IS CONFUSING TO ME.
-WHERE DOES THIS CONFIG STRING COME FROM?!!!!!
+We\'re passing in a string as our connector object, but we could pass in a callable object instead.

+!!!!!!THIS IS CONFUSING TO ME.
+WHERE DOES THIS CONFIG STRING COME FROM?
+I haven't forgot this, just making a sepearate issue for it because it's just a confusing topic and I'm working on the wording.
+Will circle back.!!!!!

 ```python
 self.view_model.config_bind.connect("config")